 One day, I was window shopping in my local shopping mall.
 It was mid-winter and super cold.
-I bumped into a buddy I haven’t seen in several years.
+I bumped into a buddy I hadn’t seen in several years.
 We hugged and decided to catch up with a cup of coffee in a local coffee shop.
-As we sat down I noticed she was looking at me with a curious look if not downright stare down.
-I could have stared her down too, let’s face we’ve both aged – we are made of degenerative cells and not soapstone – but I didn’t.
-Instead I went into interrogative mode and Oprahed the crap out of her.
-If she was suspicious of this line of questioning, she didn’t show it, instead she followed up her responses with “and you?” implying I answer the same question I asked.
+As we sat down I noticed she was looking at me with a curious look – downright stare down.
+I could have stared her down too, let’s face it we’ve both aged – we are made of degenerative cells and not soapstone – but I didn’t.
+Instead, I went into an interrogative mode and Oprahed the crap out of her.
+If she was suspicious of this line of questioning, she didn’t show it – instead, she followed up her responses with “and you?” implying I answer the same question I asked.
 And I followed up with “you know same ol crap!”
 And then as if on cue, and simultaneously we checked our mobile phones for non-existent missed calls and urgent messages.
 I don’t know why this impromptu bump-into-an-old-buddy-and-have-coffee felt awkward but it was tré awkward.

 “OK” I said as several thoughts, which I won’t bore you with, crossed my mind.

 “Do you bleach?” she asked as she looked at me suspiciously.
 I nearly threw up the heavenly carrot cake.
-I did not expect that, I was thinking more in the lines of singledom and the NHS – most times I feel like scrawling on my forehead… ‘I just work there I don’t run the NHS please don’t shoot or ask about money!’
+I did not expect that; I was thinking more along the lines of singledom and the NHS – most times I feel like scrawling on my forehead… ‘I just work there I don’t run the NHS please don’t shoot or ask about money!’